binaryslav/linux-cheat-notes/linux-notes.md

      wget -c http://www.example.com/file.iso - to download a file from example.com with the ability to stop it anytime you wish and then continue again later

 *

+     curl URL  - retrieve a homepage of URL

+*

      host google.com  - performs an IP lookup for the domain name